scizen9/SEDM-Docs/source/Pipeline.rst

 the left may be used by the observer to examine the files on pharos.
 A web browser will be set up on the desktop screen to the right which can be selected using the chooser on the lower right.
-This is where you can interact with the marshal.
+This is where you can interact with the marshal and the TNS web service to look at finder charts.

 Please be sure that the background subtraction has finished for the target you are reducing.
 This is the most time-consuming step.
 For each observation it will perform five iterations of traditional convolution, followed by an iteration of fast-Fourier convolution.
 For the A/B pairs, it will do this twice.
-Check the lower-right window to see if the background subtraction is in process.
+Check the lower-right window to see if the background subtraction is in progress.

 We record the name of the reducer in the spectrum file(see step 7 below).
 This can be made easier if you set the environment variable SEDM_USER to your name in the top-right xterm window.
 It will then come up as the default name when asked.

 In the top-right Xterm window, the observer interacts with the pipeline using the following steps: